affo/fakestack/README.md

 	$ docker exec <CONTAINER_ID> <COMMAND>
 ```

+__NOTES__

+* Be aware that the `CMD` in the `Dockerfile` will install OpenStack in the container, so it will take a lot of time to have the container up once you run it.
+So, avoid `-d` option if you want to see what it is happening.

+* Compute containers can run in parallel, but it is important that you wait for the controller to finish OpenStack installation before running compute nodes.

 ### Build
-(the example is for controller, but it is the same for compute)
+(the example is for controller, but it is the same for compute).

 ```
 	$ git clone https://github.com/affear/fakestack.git